How To Get To Camiguin Island: From All Popular Destinations

 This guide breaks down step-by-step directions from all popular destinations, including Manila, Cebu, Bohol, Cagayan de Oro, and Davao.

-Known as the Island Born of Fire, Camiguin is home to majestic volcanos, steaming hot springs, pristine waterfalls, black-sand beaches, and vibrant marine life – all without the crowds.
+Known as the Island Born of Fire, Camiguin is home to majestic volcanoes, steaming hot springs, pristine waterfalls, black-sand beaches, and vibrant marine life – all without the crowds.

 Though slightly off the beaten path, reaching this volcanic gem is easier than you might think.